mia-platform/documentation/docs/fast_data/create_sv.md

 :::

 If you choose to use manual strategies, each listed manual projection must be linked to a file without the extension `.js` which is the entry point of your **strategy function**.

+Notice that the strategy file must be placed directly inside the directory with the name of the system of records, placing it inside a subfolder of this directory is not supported.

 Example: